zeka-stack/zeka-idea-plugin/intelli-ai-javadoc/README.md

 - The plugin relies on the availability and performance of the selected AI service provider.
 Network connectivity and API rate limits may impact its functionality
-- The accuracy and quality of the generated JavaDoc comments are dependent on the capabilities and limitations of the underlying AI model
+- The accuracy and quality of the generated Javadoc comments are dependent on the capabilities and limitations of the underlying AI model
 - Using Ollama local models requires sufficient system resources (memory, CPU) to run the models
 - QianWen service requires a valid API Key and network connection

 ## Contributing

-Contributions to the IntelliJ IntelliAI JavaDoc Plugin are welcome!
+Contributions to the IntelliJ IntelliAI Javadoc Plugin are welcome!
 If you encounter any bugs, have feature requests, or would like to contribute code improvements, please submit an issue or pull request on the GitHub repository.